dry-tortuga/sounds-of-summer-2024/README.md

 The SVG images and HTML animations are generated on-chain and stored fully on-chain on Base.

-The audio recording is stored on IPFS due to size limitations.
+The audio recording is stored on IPFS due to size limitations: https://ipfs.io/ipfs/QmfXfhTzbjhvs8BzFNPLd8munjcawVxYrjwcrhHqBtTsEa

 The audio recording features songs and calls from the following 5 birds: